 The perfect prompt:

-[Role] You are a certified nutritionist specialized in endurance athlete nutrition.
+[Role] You are a certified nutritionist specializing in endurance athlete nutrition.
 You communicate clearly and practically.

-[Context] I'm preparing for a marathon in 4 months.
-I run 30 km/week, I'm vegetarian and tend to lack iron.
-Goal: go under 3h45.
+[Context] I'm training for a marathon in 4 months.
+I run 20 miles/week, I'm vegetarian, and I tend to be iron-deficient.
+Goal: finish under 3:45.

-The difference is obvious.
+The difference is clear.
 The first prompt leaves the AI guessing almost everything.
-The second precisely guides toward the desired result.
+The second guides it precisely toward the desired result.

-No. The 6 elements are your complete toolbox, but you don't need to use them all every time:
+No. The 6 elements are your complete toolkit, but you don't need all of them every time:

-- Quick question: instruction alone is enough ("What is the capital of Australia?")
+- Quick question: instruction alone is enough ("What's the capital of Australia?")

-- Simple task: instruction + format ("List 5 gift ideas for an 8-year-old child, as bullet points")
+- Simple task: instruction + format ("List 5 gift ideas for an 8-year-old, in bullet points")

 - Professional task: role + context + instruction + format (most use cases)

-- Complex or precise task: all 6 elements for optimal result
+- Complex or precise task: all 6 elements for optimal results

-The essential thing is to know these 6 elements to mobilize them when the result isn't up to par.
-If the AI doesn't give you what you want, identify which element is missing and add it.
+The key is knowing these 6 elements so you can deploy them when the result falls short.
+If the AI isn't giving you what you want, identify which element is missing and add it.

-Here's the checklist to consult before each important prompt:
+Here's the checklist to review before every important prompt:

-- Role — Who is the AI?
-What expert does it embody?
+— Who is the AI?
+What expert is it embodying?

-- Instruction — Is my request precise with an action verb?
+— Is my request specific with an action verb?

-Download this checklist in printable format from our prompting cheat sheet, or use our prompt builder which guides you through each element automatically.
+Download this checklist in printable format from our prompting cheat sheet, or use our prompt builder that guides you through each element automatically.

 Conclusion: the perfect prompt is a complete prompt